Skip to content

 The interesting and cool thing about the Tactical Short and Set Short is that they can both serve as swim shorts if you need them to.
 I’ve used both for swimming and I think contextually they each have their perks.

-For the athlete that plans to workout and train in a pool often, I’d say go with the Set Short.
-This model was literally designed to be a land/water hybrid and its shell does a really good job at drying quickly.
+For the athlete who plans to work out and train in a pool often, I’d say go with the Set Short.
+This model was designed to be a land/water hybrid and its shell does a really good job at drying quickly.
 Plus, the materials used in this short also have anti-odor components so the shorts don’t end up smelling like chlorine too quickly.

 To add context, I’ve worn the Set Short for 2-3 really good training sessions before cleaning them and they didn’t smell too ripe like other models that don’t feature the anti-odor tech.